dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Plant Food.md

 Ideal nourishment for a growing plant.
 Apply daily to every plant in your garden and you will grow high-quality herbs!
 Consumed on use.

-Can be sold: True

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Plant Food

 Sorting priority: 81899

-Item uid: Plant Food
+## economics

+Sell value: 0 Mews, 0 Mole Cash

 # shops selling Plant Food: